kusumotolab/quantum-defect-reproducibility/README.md

 - execution scripts used to run buggy and fixed programs;
 - raw execution logs for each Qiskit version;
 - aggregated CSV files used to obtain the reported results;
+- analysis notes for the research questions, including artifact-level ID lists that are more detailed than the tables in the paper;
 - a separate snapshot for the Bugs4Q+ rerun experiment.

 The package is organized as snapshots rather than as a single unified execution directory.
 This design prioritizes traceability to the actual experiment workspaces.